 Our topic based curriculum includes aspects of the Gatsby Benchmarks from Year 3 onwards with a direct focus on meeting all the benchmarks from Year 7 onwards, as appropriate to the needs of the pupils.

 Careers skills, such as enterprise skills are taught explicitly to some pupils through mini-enterprise projects and customer service skills are taught through opportunities such as class pop up shops such as Thirsty Thursday hot drinks sales to staff, and growing our own plants and produce sales.
 Careers knowledge, skills and understanding is built into the curriculum is being progressed within the development of the new topic based curriculum.

 Experiences are captured for each pupil and shared with parents and carers through our Assessment tool called ‘Earwig’.
 Earwig is able to track and report careers learning and experiences across the curriculum and throughout all of the years that the pupil is at Parkside School.

-Pupils and their families are regularly signposted to other sources of relevant and helpful information via the Careers and Enterprise Padlet.
+Pupils and their families are regularly signposted to other sources of relevant and helpful information via the Careers and Transition Padlet.

 Provider Access Statement